 To select a different preset file, click Change.
-To remove the selection, click the X button.
+To remove the selection, click X.

 9. To delete one or more presets, check the checkbox next to one or more preset names (or check All) and click Delete.

 Installing Firmware Upgrades